 Through her work on the paper, Craigie was contributing to a new environment that encouraged the formation of modern identities for young women, who would write in with their problems, escape into the worlds of torrid romance stories, compare their lives to those of the stars or fashion their own appearances and lifestyles based on beauty, health and relationship advice.

 On recently watching Bank Holiday, a 1938 Gainsborough Studios film directed by Carol Reed and starring Margaret Lockwood, I spotted two Betty’s Paper readers.
 Doreen (Rene Ray) is preparing to compete as ‘Miss Fulham’ in a Miss England contest being held at a hotel in fictional Bexborough, with the support of her friend Milly (Merle Tottenham).
-At the train station on their departure, Milly forthrightly lists her demands to a newspaper vendor: ‘Peg’s Paper, Betty’s Own and Woman’s Weekly’ and asks Doreen ‘Which do you want dear, Peg’s or Betty’s?’.
+At the train station on their departure, Milly forthrightly lists her requests to a newspaper vendor: ‘Peg’s Paper, Betty’s Own and Woman’s Weekly’ and asks Doreen ‘Which do you want dear, Peg’s or Betty’s?’
+They mention the agony aunt pages:

 Milly: ‘Mabel has the answers to the correspondents in that one…’